nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Binary Search/README.md

    - If the key is larger than the middle element, then the right side is used for the next search. <br>
 3. This process is continued until the key is found or the total search space is exhausted.

+### How to Implement Binary Search?

+The Binary Search Algorithm can be implemented in the following two ways:

+1. **Iterative Binary Search Algorithm:**
+   - Here we use a while loop to continue the process of comparing the key and splitting the search space in two halves.

+2. **Recursive Binary Search Algorithm:**
+   - Create a recursive function and compare the mid of the search space with the key.
+And based on the result either return the index where the key is found or call the recursive function for the next search space.